 You can generate embed code at lightwidget.com.
 You can choose how many rows and columns you’d like your grid of posts to have before previewing and copying the embed code.
 That code needs to be pasted into the source or into a code block on your site.
 Lightwidget is free and does not display ads.
 It will refresh once a day.
 For a one time payment of $10, you can have your widget refresh every 40 minutes.
 Unfortunately, if your website uses https, the widget won't display unless you have paid to upgrade.
 You do need to make sure your Instagram account is public, otherwise Lightwidget cannot display your posts.

 Do a search for “Instagram widget” and you'll find lots of other options.
-SnapWidget.com is also free and will generate embed code for Instagram.
+SnapWidget.com is free and will generate embed code for Instagram.
 However, when visitors to your site click a post, they are taken to a page on SnapWidget.com instead of directly to the original post on Instagram.
 POWr also offers a free web widget that updates every 24 hours.
 A paid upgrade is required to display more than 6 posts at a time and to remove the POWr logo.

 ...and a Few More Things